airbytehq/airbyte/docs/integrations/sources/campaign-monitor.md

 You can get your API key from the Account Settings page when logged into your Campaign Monitor account.
 Enter the API key in the username field and enter any value in the password field https://www.campaignmonitor.com/api/v3-3/getting-started/

-For Client ID, enter the ID of a client associated to the account, whose records you wish to sync.
 You can specify a `start_date` for replicating data from the beginning of that date.

 ## Set up the Adjust source connector